 Figuring Out the CPA Exam

-If You Can, Use the Summer for the CPA Exam
+Use the Summer for the CPA Exam (if possible)

-As a recent accounting graduate, using your last summer of freedom to study or the CPA Exam doesn’t sound crazy appealing, but you’ll thank yourself later.
+As a recent accounting graduate, using your last summer of freedom to study or the CPA Exam may not sound very appealing, but you’ll thank yourself later.
 You’ll have a lot of free time to study.

 Finish the Exam Before Busy Season